ubicoders/g2opy/README.md

 # g2o Graph Optimization Lib for Ubuntu Linux

 g2o with pybind is quite OS and Python version specific.
-Best method to have pip on your system is to build on.
+For now, directly building on the system seems a straight forward way.

 ## Intellisense Enhanced